samaritan23/pdf-management-system-frontend/README.md

 # PDF Management System

-This project is a Document Management System built with React and Material-UI (MUI).
-It allows users to view PDF documents, share documents with other users, and generate shareable links.
-The project includes features such as user authentication, document viewing and commenting, and sharing functionality with access control.
+This project is a PDF Management System built with React and Material-UI (MUI).
+It allows users to view PDF documents, share with other users, and generate shareable links.
+The project includes features such as user authentication, uploading pdfs, pdf viewing and commenting, and sharing functionality with access control.

 ## Screenshots
 <img width="600" alt="image" src="https://github.com/samaritan23/pdf-management-system-frontend/assets/88231536/64e51c3a-7f79-45a3-8b21-479d2c94f237">